What is NotPetya?

-At first it was thought that the malware is a new version of Petya ransomware from the 2016 or a complex Petya-like package.
-But according to the latest expert analysis, the malicious software appears to be not a ransomware after all.
-As noted by researchers, Tuesday’s NotPetya’s code is too aggressive for a typical ransomware, as it is incapable of recovering data of infected systems.
+At first it was thought that the malware was a new version of the Petya ransomware from 2016 or a complex Petya-like package.
+But according to expert analysis, the malicious software was not a ransomware after all.
+As noted by researchers, NotPetya’s code is too aggressive for a typical ransomware, as it is incapable of recovering the data of infected systems.

-Since the idea behind ransomware attacks is making money by giving the locked data back after ransom payment is received, the mechanism of NotPetya looks inaccurate.
+Most ransomware is intended to only encrypt data until a ransom is paid, but NotPetya doesn’t appear to be designed for this purpose.
 An email address provided in a ransom message was reported to be suspended, which means that there is no way to contact hackers in order to request a decryption key.
 On top of that, NotPetya gives the same Bitcoin payment address for every victim, instead of generating a custom one for each case, which is not common for a professionally developed ransomware.

-According to the latest updates from security researchers, NotPetya is a wiper, not a ransomware.
-The fast-spreading malware was designed to cause damage by shutting down critical system infrastructures and making data impossible to be recovered.
-It is speculated that accrediting the attack as a ‘ransomware’ is only a ‘cover’ to exploit media interest, making use of the recent WannaCry ransomware attack buzz.
+According to updates from security researchers, NotPetya is a wiper, not a ransomware.
+The fast-spreading malware was designed to cause damage by shutting down critical system infrastructures and making data impossible to recover.
+It is speculated that accrediting the attack as a ‘ransomware’ was only a ‘cover’ to exploit media interest, making use of the buzz around WannaCry ransomware attacks.

-The Ukrainian authorities argue that NotPetya masks a state-sponsored attack targeted against country’s institutions – the attack emerged in Ukraine affecting banks, airport and energy companies.
+The Ukrainian authorities argued that NotPetya masks a state-sponsored attack targeted against countries’ institutions – the attack emerged in Ukraine affecting banks, airports, and energy companies.
 Nevertheless, the true origins and motives of the attack remain unclear.

-The NotPetya tends to spread within internal networks, instead of infecting external systems, what might have had an impact on slowing down the infection rate.
-Despite of that, it is still important to take some precautions.
-Here’s what you can do to protect your system from the latest cyber attack:
+The NotPetya tends to spread within internal networks, instead of infecting external systems, and this might have had an impact on slowing down the infection rate.
+Despite that fact, it is still important to take some precautions.
+Here’s what you can do to protect your system from the attack:

-- Be aware of unusual messages – in case you encounter a “Check Disk” note, power of your machine immediately.
+- Be aware of unusual messages.
+If you encounter a “Check Disk” note, power off your machine immediately.
 This will stop the encryption process initiated by the ransomware.

-- One way to prevent your device from getting infected is creating read-only perfc.dat file: go to C:\Windows\ folder, create a file named perfc.dat and make it read-only.
+- One way to prevent your device from getting infected is to create read-only perfc.dat file: go to C:Windows folder, create a file named perfc.dat and make it read-only.

 - Always update your system to receive security patches for the latest vulnerabilities, as hackers can exploit out-of-date operating systems and applications..